ClairieBui/Sales-Data-Analysis/README.md

 Reallocation of Sales Efforts: Employees with low-profit categories should be encouraged to focus more on high-margin products.

----
-🔗 *For further improvements, feel free to fork this project and contribute!* 🚀

 ## 📌 **Conclusion & Recommendations**
 **Conclusion**